riyas2327/atlas-examples-terraform/infrastructures/README.md

 ### Packer Templates

-** Be sure to first read the [Building Images with Packer](#building-images-with-packer) section.
+** Be sure to first read the [Building Images with Packer](#building-images-with-packer) section. **

-Navigate to the base [`ops`]() directory, this is where you will perform your `packer push` commands.
+Navigate to the base [`infrastructures`]() directory, this is where you will perform your `packer push` commands.
 Run the `packer push` command for each template specified in your project.

     $ packer push YOUR_PACKER_TEMPLATE_PATH.json

 ### Base Packer Templates

-** Be sure to first read the [Building Images with Packer](#building-images-with-packer) section.
+** Be sure to first read the [Building Images with Packer](#building-images-with-packer) section. **

 The base artifacts created from these templates will be used as the source for child templates to avoid having to complete long running processes such as updating dependencies everytime you do a `packer push`.

-Navigate to the base [`ops`]() directory, this is where you will perform your `packer push` commands for the base templates specified in your project.
+Navigate to the base [`infrastructures`]() directory, this is where you will perform your `packer push` commands for the base templates specified in your project.
 Run the `packer push` command for each base template specified in your project.

     $ packer push YOUR_BASE_PACKER_TEMPLATE_PATH.json

 ### Child Packer Templates

-**Be sure to first read the [Building Images with Packer](#building-images-with-packer) section.**
+** Be sure to first read the [Building Images with Packer](#building-images-with-packer) section. **

-After your base templates have completed successfully and created `Artifacts`, navigate to the base [`ops`]() directory, this is where you will perform your `packer push` commands.
+After your base templates have completed successfully and created `Artifacts`, navigate to the base [`infrastructures`]() directory, this is where you will perform your `packer push` commands.
 Run the `packer push` command for each child template specified in your project.

     $ packer push YOUR_CHILD_PACKER_TEMPLATE_PATH.json